Pangolin: Among Manidae

 The first dichotomy in the phylogeny of extant Manidae separates Asian pangolins (Manis) from African pangolins (Smutsia and Phataginus).
 Within the former, Manis pentadactyla is the sister group to a clade comprising M. crassicaudata and M. javanica.
 Within the latter, a split separates the large terrestrial African pangolins of the genus Smutsia from the small arboreal African pangolins of the genus Phataginus.

-Asian and African pangolins are thought to have diverged about 41.37 Ma ago.
+Asian and African pangolins are thought to have diverged about 38.05 Ma ago.
 Moreover, the basal position of Manis within Pholidota suggests the group originated in Eurasia, consistent with their laurasiatherian phylogeny.

+Cladogram of living pangolins after Wangmo (2025.) study: